teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-It means that your component will always handle pass the update signal.
-To avoid this, React.PureComponent can be used.
-This thing is a copy of React.Component but with a significant change.
+It means that your component will always handle the update signal.
+To avoid this, `React.PureComponent` can be used.
+This thing is a copy of `React.Component` but with a significant change.
 It has a different realization of `shouldComponentUpdate` method.

 ```js
 export default class extends React.PureComponent {